Gwindow/WhatAPI/Twinklebear Work Notes.md

 In addition when trying to view better API response for: Snatch, Uploading, Tags, Folder names, File names, Various Artists and 1982 Cleanup I either got status: failure or no response at all.
 I should ask Gwindow if it would be possible to have these responses added.

+#### Improving the public side of the library
+It seems like a lot of the classes are defined the way they are because it's how Gson requires them to be in order for it to properly deserialize the API Json response.
+As such we're using the highest-level of the response so to speak as our main class for requesting/interacting with the site API, and using getters to get the subclasses returned by the response (Response and status and so on).
+I'm curious if it would be possible to create a better wrapper class of sorts to clean up how we interact with these Gson-styled classes from the public side of the library.

+Just a thought.
+As it is now, I'm still trying to get familiar with the code-base so after I know more perhaps I can come up with something more concrete and test it out.

 ## Questions:
 What should be done about html characters?
 Namely things such as <b>, <br /> and so on.